Not even sure what the "cloud" is? We've got you covered.

 Recently featured on Craft Brewing Business

 Aspiring craft brewers are often stretched in numerous directions, running their businesses at warp speed.
 Even after a full day of production processes, there’s a ton of operational responsibilities to manage.
 Readily accessing information in real-time may be adding to the chaos if they’re using a combination of computer tools, paper, and/or white board collections to track their operations.
 This can quickly become unmanageable.

 If this sounds familiar, it might be a good time to consider investing in a business management software solution — one system that manages how many products, batches, recipes, tasks, and inventory items your business has and uses.
 It’s actually not that complicated.
-But what can be complicated is the decision between choosing a cloud-based system or on-premise software system.
+But what can be complicated is the decision between choosing a cloud-based system or on-premise brewery software.

 When something is stored “in the cloud,” it means that you gain access to it via the internet rather than through stored information on your computer.
 Think of the email, document sharing, or calendar service you use (e.g. Office 365, Gmail, Google Calendar, etc.) — all your emails, appointments, and documents aren’t stored on your computer’s hard drive.
 That would take up a lot of space.
 Instead, that info is physically stored elsewhere and accessed by your computer via an internet connection.
 It helps your computer run faster because it’s not bogged down by all that data.

 On-premise brewery software lives within your facility, on your owned computer systems and can only be accessed from specific computers.
 You buy the software and the hardware, and you run that system in-house including all the maintenance, upgrades, security and other ongoing needs.